DREDGE-Mods/DredgeModManager/README.md

 To regenerate the icon replace `app-icon.png` and run `npm run tauri icon`.

+### Releasing updates

+First make sure to search for the previous version number in the manager files and update it to the new value.
+Follow semver.
-To create a new update, make a PR from dev into main.
-The commit message will be used as the changelog.
-Make sure to search for the previous version number in the manager files and update it.
+Make a PR from dev into main.
+When the PR is actually merged, the commit message will be used as the changelog, so update it accordingly.
+We should really have the release action copy the description of the PR into there too.
+The action will then create a draft release from that dev->main PR.
+Make sure to write in the changelog into the description of the release, and change the tag to the format vX.X.X (put actual version number).
+Then publish.

 ## Thanks